Phonics at home

 At Loscoe C of E Primary School and Nursery, we have an open door policy which enables our staff and parents to develop successful relationships that help support and nurture our children.
 This means we are able to help our parents develop their own phonetic knowledge, so they are more able to effectively support their child’s phonetic development at home.

 In Squirrels, parents have regular meetings with the teachers which gives them the knowledge to support their child’s next steps.
-In Foxes and Owls, we hold phonics meetings throughout the year, as well as individual parents meetings.
+In Alps and Andes, we hold phonics meetings throughout the year, as well as individual parents meetings.
 In the phonics meetings, we share how phonics works, the best ways to help your child read and write as well as important information about testing and age expectations.
 In all classes, we share sound mats, word book marks, ideas for reading and other resources throughout the year.

 Red words are words in the English language that we often use but they are not phonetically decodable.
 It is important for children to learn these words to become able readers and writers.